intel/iodlr/large_page-c/README.md

 large pages and stores the result of the check in `result.
 It supports both transparent and explicit hugepages.
 By default it will use transparent hugepages.
-To use explicit huge pages use environment variable as shown below, `
+To use explicit huge pages use an environment variable as shown below, `
 ```C
 $ export IODLR_USE_EXPLICIT_HP=1
 ```
-`[error/warning]`: If not enough pages are available.
-Please check /proc/sys/vm/nr_hugepages and update as needed.
+`[error/warning/info]`: If not enough pages are available.
+User will also be informed about how many pages a program would need (code section only).
+Please check and update /proc/sys/vm/nr_hugepages as required.

 ### MapStatusStr